Mikehope254/Cyfrin-Updraft-Course/Solidity Smart Contract Development/3. Fund Me/FundMe.md

   <summary>Click to reveal answer</summary>
   <p>b) Modifiers allow reusable code to be applied to functions, reducing code duplication and improving readability.</p>
 </details>

+***

+# ZKsync plugin fix
+As we saw in the Simple Storage section, there is a small bug in the Remix ZKsync module.
+After a successful compilation, the deploy tab will still display the message `no smart contracts ready for deployment`.

+This issue arises due to a small bug in the plugin, which requires your smart contracts to be inside a `contracts` folder.
+To resolve this, you can create a new folder named 'contracts' and move your smart contract into it.
+You can then proceed to compile the contract again, and you should be able to deploy it without any issues.

+***